Spleen Pancreas And Liver Question And Answers

 • Right suprarenal gland

-• Upper part of right kidney
+• The upper part of right kidney

 • Superiorly